golemfactory/yagna-docs/yajsapi/mid-level/introduction.md

 description: Create your own task application on Golem using Mid-level API
 ---

-# Create your own task application on Golem using Mid-level API
+# Create your own task application using Mid-level API

 ## Introduction